fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 };
 {% endhighlight %}

-Nothing at all surprising here - now when we want to add an entry for a new image at index `i`, we just add to our vector of these objects a `rawDataEntry` where we've initialized and filled out the field `ImageInfo`.
+Nothing at all surprising here - now when we want to add an entry for a new image at index `i`, we just add to our vector of these objects (`rawEntries`) an instance of this union where we've initialized and filled out the field `ImageInfo`.
 The API knows from the `VkDescriptorUpdateTemplateEntry` we gave it earlier that when it goes to look at this index for the update data it should expect to find a `VkDescriptorImageInfo`, and so it interprets the data there as such and is able to use it to bind a specific `VkImageView` (and corresponding sampler, if it's a combined image-sampler) to a given location.
+Calling the update function itself is incredibly simple, now:

+{% highlight cpp %}
+vkUpdateDescriptorSetWithTemplate(device->vkHandle(), descriptorSet, updateTemplate, rawEntries.data());
+{% endhighlight %}

+Also, as an interesting note one may wish to consider for further refinements of this design and idea: an update template is *not* explicitly bound to a single descriptor set.
+It really is an update *template* that can be used with multiple descriptor sets, potentially allowing one to even more efficiently or effectively use it for updating multiple descriptor sets sharing the same layout throughout a frame.
+The way I use it here is the simplest case, and has already satisfied my requirements - but I'm interested in exploring this idea further and seeing how it can be refined (e.g, [what is suggested in this blog post](https://ourmachinery.com/post/vulkan-descriptor-sets-management/)).

+### In-Use

+As mentioned above, we bind an actual physical resource to a location with a call to `BindResourceToIdx`.
+This takes in a location and a pointer to my `VulkanResource` structure ([created and explained in this article](https://fuchstraumer.github.io/Vulkan-Resource-Plugin/)), from which it is able to get the necessary info.
+This function itself breaks down to be fairly simple:

+{% highlight cpp %}
+void Descriptor::BindResourceToIdx(size_t idx, VulkanResource* rsrc) {
+    // set a flag so we make sure to call update() on next use in a frame if (!dirty) {
+        dirty = true;
+    }

+    // no resource bound at that index yet, create the required data entries if (createdBindings.count(idx) == 0) {
+        addDescriptorBinding(idx, rsrc);
+    }
+    else {
+        // just update the handles used at idx updateDescriptorBinding(idx, rsrc);
+    }

+}
+{% endhighlight %}

+We keep a `dirty` flag so that when a user tries to grab the underlying `VkDescriptorSet` handle we are able to update the